 Are stem cell injections for knees painful?

-Most patients tolerate knee injections well.
+Most patients tolerate knee injections without much pain.
 During the procedure, you may feel pressure, pinching, aching, or brief discomfort.

 Before treatment, your provider will explain what to expect.
 As a result, you can feel more prepared and confident before the procedure begins.